 If you do end up in a tunnel by accident, focus on the small sign at the entrance saying how long it will be.
 Under the 1 km you should be ok: count kangaroos (1 kangaroo, 2 kangaroos, 3 kangaroos).
 More than 1 km is no fun: to keep from hyperventilating whistle or breath deeply (inhale through your noise until the count of three, hold your breath till the count of three, exhale while counting to three again) , look in your mirror to see the entrance of the tunnel until you see the exit in front of you, and if you are not driving look around (left, right, don’t stare straight ahead)

 So back to the whole point of this post.
 You want to avoid tunnels but not stay at home for the rest of your life.
-While I write this I realise a good option would also be to just emigrate to for ex.
-Australia where they nearly don’t have any tunnel cause Europe is probably not the best continent to have a tunnelfear but ok, well, you want to drive from France to Croatia through Italy so how do you do that?
+While I write this, I realise a good option would also be to just emigrate to for example Australia where they nearly don’t have any tunnels because Europe is probably not the best continent to have a tunnelfear but ok, well, you want to drive from France to Italy without tunnels so how do you do that?

 France, unlike Italy, has big stretches of highway with no tunnels so you can get around France quite easily.
 Like if you want to go from Paris to Nice, you will only have some annoying tunnel to avoid in Lyon.